History of Louisiana Methodist Children’s Home

 An obvious example is that due to changes in the needs of children we have served in the last century, we are no longer an orphanage.
 In the early 1930′s, a trend began, and by the 1940′s we were providing increased care to children from broken homes.
 In 1958, this trend had so changed our program that the Board of Directors renamed the Orphanage the Louisiana Methodist Children’s Home, a name more descriptive of the needs we served.
 Most recently in 1993, the Board of Directors changed its corporate name to Louisiana United Methodist Children and Family Services, Inc.to reflect our changing role.

 Today, our children come from many backgrounds.
 They are placed in our care because of situations that make it impossible for them to live in their own homes or in foster care.
-Today, the Home works with entire families instead of being responsible only for an orphaned child, as was the case in our earlier years.

 Funding for operations is provided from three major sources.
 Revenues are generated from payment for services from the state agencies and private families who contract with us for residential treatment services for the youth in their custody.
 A second source of funds are the direct contributions made from individuals and churches who believe in our mission and who choose to support our ministry.
 Third, our operations are supported from the interest on invested funds that are in a permanent endowment.